 Learn how you’ll be evaluated: Companies hire somewhat differently so make sure that you ask your recruiter or hiring manager about how you’ll be evaluated as part of the interview process.
 Here are a few dimensions from my experience that I’ve used, and seen used in the past.

-My Interview Criteria: There are a few key skills that PMs need to be successful and I use them to assess when interviewing product candidates.
+My Interview Criteria: There are a few key skills that, I believe, PMs need to be successful and I use them to assess product management candidates.
 It’s important to have at least one area where you feel like you are excellent and can get that across during the interview process.

-- Analytical Ability: Run AB Tests, Interpret metrics, Make data informed decisions
+- Analytical Ability: Run AB Tests, interpret metrics, data informed decisions

-- Project management: Prioritize, Get things done, Unblock
+- Project management: Prioritize, get things done, make tradeoffs, unblock

-- Technical ability: Ask the right questions, Build respect
+- Technical ability: Ask the right questions, build trust/respect

 Google Interview Criteria: